-- 9.1 There are mainly two systems used for the determination of the final mark for every module, namely: - continuous assessment for the determination of final marks (the rules are given in Part 1 (General) of the Calendar.); and - examination, where the class and examination marks are used in a specific relation to determine the final mark. - 9.2 You can expect the following for the determination of your class mark: - Semester modules make use of at least three, and in the case of year modules, six assessment opportunities to determine the class mark.
+- 9.1 There are mainly two systems used for the determination of the final mark for every module, namely: - Flexible assessment for the determination of final marks (the rules are given in Part 1 (General) of the Calendar.); and - examination, where the class and examination marks are used in a specific relation to determine the final mark. - 9.2 You can find the test and/or assessment dates in the module guides available on SunLearn.

-- Every assessment opportunity contributes approximately an equal proportion to the class mark. - 9.3 You can find the preliminary test and/or assessment dates in the study guide of a module. - 9.4 You will be consulted when your test and assessment dates are finalised.
-If you are in a class group with diverse study programmes and it is difficult to reach consensus on test or assessment dates, assessment will take place after completion of certain parts of the module. - 9.5 Tests take place during the normal lecture or practical periods.
-No scheduled test may take place during the last two weeks of the formal class contact time of a semester (just before the first examination opportunity). - 9.6 Tests are scheduled so that they do not coincide with the mid-semester tests of other faculties.
+- 9.3 Tests take place during the normal lecture or practical periods.
+No scheduled test may take place during the last two weeks of the formal class contact time of a semester (just before the first examination opportunity). - 9.4 Tests are scheduled so that they do not coincide with the mid-semester tests of other faculties.